openstack/diskimage-builder/README.md

     ramdisk-image-create -o deploy.ramdisk deploy

-* disk-image-get-kernel filename : Extract the appropriate kernel and ramdisk to use when doing PXE boot using filename as the image for a machine.
+* disk-image-get-kernel filename : **DEPRECATED** Extract the appropriate kernel and ramdisk to use when doing PXE boot using filename as the image for a machine.
+Consider using the `baremetal` element, rather than this tool.

 * elements can be found in the top level elements directory.